Saku, Nagano Prefecture Airbnb Market Data 2026: STR Report & Statistics

 Amenity Insights for Saku

-- Essential amenities in Saku that guests expect include: Wifi, Heating, Smoke alarm, Air conditioning.
+- Essential amenities in Saku that guests expect include: Wifi, Smoke alarm, Heating, Air conditioning.
 Lacking these (any) could significantly impact bookings.

 Recommendations for Hosts

-- Ensure your listing includes all essential amenities for Saku: Wifi, Heating, Smoke alarm, Air conditioning.
+- Ensure your listing includes all essential amenities for Saku: Wifi, Smoke alarm, Heating, Air conditioning.

 - Prioritize adding missing essentials: Wifi, Air conditioning.